Zurehma/SE2-Office-Queue/README.md

 - Request Parameters: _None_
 - Request Body: An object with the following parameters:
-  - `counterID`: an integer that represent the ID of the counter that made the request.
   - `date`: a string that represent a date.
 It must be in the format **YYYY-MM-DD**.
 - Response Body: An object with the following parameters:
-  - `serviceCode`: a string that represent the code of the service.
+  - `serviceID`: an integer that represent the ID of the service.
   - `ticket`: a string that represent the next ticket to serve.
-  - `counterID`: an integer that represent the ID of the counter that made the request.
-  - Example: `{ serviceCode: "PS", ticket: "PS1", counterID: 2 }`
+  - Example: `{ serviceCode: "PS", ticket: "PS1" }`
 - Access Constraints: Can only be called by a logged in user whose role is Manager
 - Additional Constraints:
   - It should return a 400 error if the queues are empty.
   - It should return a 400 error if the `date` is after the current date.
-  - It should return a 404 error if the `counterID` does not represent a counter account in the database.
+  - It should return a 404 error if the manager does not has any service assigned.

 #### GET `api/service`